bronnie313/real-time-search-box/README.md

 <!-- SUPPORT -->

 ## ⭐️ Show your support <a name="support"></a>
-If you like this project, please check it out on my GitHub and thanks.
+If you like this project, please check it out on my GitHub.
+Thanks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>